-Estonia defends ban on Russian media at EU event
+Estonia defends Russian media ban at EU event

 “Disinformation and propaganda has to be taken seriously all across Europe.
 It is vital to tackle [it] and [to] respond,” the office in charge of its EU presidency said.

-The EFJ’s appeal to the Council of Europe was unlikely to change much, Steven Blockmans, a scholar of EU affairs at Ceps, a think tank in Brussels, noted.
+The EFJ’s appeal to the Council of Europe was unlikely to change much, Steven Blockmans, a scholar of EU affairs at Ceps, a think tank in Brussels, added.

-He said Estonia could make a case for banning Sputnik on grounds of “national security”, which overrode the “right of freedom of expression” in the Council’s own human rights convention.
+He said Estonia could make a case for banning Sputnik on grounds of “national security”, which overrode the “right of freedom of expression” in the Council’s human rights convention.

 “Sputnik is well-known for systematically peddling Russian propaganda in order to undermine the stability of third countries, especially those on its borders with large Russian-speaking minorities [such as Estonia],” Blockmans said.

-The Estonian case posed questions for the EU’s wider reaction to Russian media.
+The Estonian case posed questions for the EU’s wider handling of Russian media.

 With Germany to hold elections in September, Berlin is also wondering how to crack down on abusive content.